This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• Preheat the oven to 350F and line a standard muffin tin with 6 baking cups.
-(In my experience, these silicone cups work best.)
+• Preheat the oven to 350ºF and line a standard muffin tin with 6 baking cups.
 In a medium mixing bowl, mash the bananas with a fork until they resemble a relatively smooth puree.
-Stir in the egg, then add the coconut flour, cinnamon, and baking soda.
-Mix well, until a thick and uniform batter is created.
+Then, stir in the eggs, coconut flour, cinnamon, and baking powder.
+Mix well until the batter looks uniform.

-• Spoon the batter into the prepared baking cups, then bake at 350F for 25-30 minutes, until the centers are firm.
+• Use a ¼ cup measure to scoop the batter into the prepared baking cups.
+Bake at 350ºF for 25 minutes, or until the centers are firm.
 Allow to cool completely before serving.
-Store in a sealed container in the fridge for up to one week, or in the freezer for up to two months.

 Notes